Lichen0102/Multi-mode-Fault-Diagnosis-Datasets-with-TE-process/README.md

 ## Dataset Introduction

 We have made six modes of datasets in 72 hours, and there are 28 faults in every mode.
-All of them contain 12 variables of input, 41 variables of measurement and 28 variables of disturbance.
+All of them contain 12 variables of input, 41 variables of measurement, and 28 variables of disturbance.
 The adjusted parameters are saved in *Mode1xInitial.mat* —*Mode6xInitial.mat*.
 The parameters of different modes are listed in Fig. 2 and Fig. 3.
-The process disturbances is shown in Fig. 4 ( Datasets *m（1-6）d01-28.mat* correspond to disturbance types IDV(28)-(01) respectively).
+The process disturbances are shown in Fig. 4 ( Datasets *m（1-6）d01-28.mat* correspond to disturbance types IDV(28)-(01) respectively).

 ![image-20230112125428450](https://github.com/Lichen0102/Multi-mode-Fault-Diagnosis-Datasets-with-TE-process/tree/main/Typora/typora-user-images/image-20230112125428450.png)